School SEND Information Report & LOCAL OFFER

-- SENDCo holds the National Award for SEND Coordination and has a number of years’ experience in the role;
+- The SENDCo holds the National Award for SEND Coordination and has a number of years’ experience in the role;

 What support/intervention programmes does Churchdown Village Junior School run for children with SEND?

-Activities used to support children with Autistic Spectrum Difficulties:
+Activities used to support children with Autistic Spectrum Disorder include:

-- Small social group work, including social stories and ‘what if…?’ scenario cards.
+Small social group work, including social stories and ‘what if…?’ scenario cards.

-- We have the support from the Advisory Teaching Communication and Interaction Team.
+We have the support from the Advisory Teaching Service’s Communication and Interaction Team.
 They work with children, parents and staff to offer individual advice to meet the needs of each child.

 Classroom TA support is provided where necessary.
 Additional intervention support which may take place outside of the classroom includes: